 If you prefer paper bonds, you can only purchase paper Series I bonds.
 You’ll need to use your IRS tax refund to purchase them.
 When you file your taxes, fill out IRS form 8888 to indicate how much of your refund should go to I bonds.

 Many bond owners opt to reinvest money earned on their savings bonds once the bonds are redeemed.
 If they don’t need the cash right away, the gains on a bond could go towards another type of investment, where that money might continue to grow.
-All you need is an investment account to reinvest the money earned on your bonds.
+Remember, too, that savings bonds need to be purchased from the U.S. Treasury.

 FAQ